 The safety and efficacy of GelSyn-3 was assessed in a prospective, multicenter, randomized, controlled, doubleblind, non-inferiority pivotal study that enrolled 381 adult patients with knee osteoarthritis at 23 centers in Europe between November 2007 and July 2009.
+The safety and efficacy of Gelsyn-3 has not been established in pregnant women, nursing mothers and children.
 Patients were randomized to receive 2 mL intra-articular injections of GelSyn-3 (also known as Synovial outside the United States) or Synvisc, which is manufactured by Sanofi S.A., once a week for three consecutive weeks, with follow-up visits scheduled for weeks four, twelve and 26.
 The primary efficacy variable for the study was the Western Ontario McMaster Universities Index, or WOMAC Index, pain subscore at week 26, which was required to meet a delta of 8 mm protocol defined non-inferiority margin from baseline on the 100-mm visual analogue scale format.
 The WOMAC Index is a standardized and validated methodology consisting of 24 questions to assess pain, stiffness and physical function in patients with knee osteoarthritis.
 The WOMAC Index is routinely used as a primary endpoint in clinical trials studying the effect of drugs and devices on knee osteoarthritis.
 Higher scores on the WOMAC Index indicate worse pain, stiffness and functional limitations.
 A WOMAC Index improvement of 10-20 mm represents the minimum clinically important improvement.
 Safety variables included adverse events, pain and local tolerability at the injection site and global tolerability as assessed by both patient and investigator.

 A total of 380 patients, the intent-to-treat, or ITT, patient population, received at least one intra-articular injection of either GelSyn-3 or Synvisc.
 At 26 weeks, the 100 mm WOMAC Index pain subscore for ITT patients was 32.9+1.6 for the GelSyn-3 treatment group, compared to 32.2+1.7 for the Synvisc treatment group, corresponding to a between-group mean difference in change from baseline at 26 weeks of 0.7+1.7.
 The WOMAC Index pain subscore results met the prespecified criteria for non-inferiority.
 The safety data generated in the study demonstrated that GelSyn-3 injections were well-tolerated and patient/investigator scoring for global tolerability indicated widespread procedural acceptability.
+One or more adverse events were recorded for some patients, including back pain, joint pain inflammation and headache.
 There was no statistically significant intergroup difference in the overall incidence of adverse events or in severe, serious or suspected treatment-related adverse events.